After finding mold in her home, Robin did hundreds of hours of research to learn how to identify and remove mold.

 The instructions for the tests were very clear.
 I performed the tests and sealed and mailed them off (with payment) to the labs, per the instructions, and waited a week for the results.

-Step 2: Professional Mold Inspector
+Step 2: Hire a Professional Mold Inspector

 Because of the results I got from the home tests, I decided that I needed a professional mold inspector and talked to my landlord about the costs, as this is a very expensive procedure if done right.
 I learned that MANY organizations advertise tempting low-cost inspections, but that certain state governments have mandated training and certification programs.
 So, I obtained a list of certified inspectors, checked their resumes, credentials, and reviews online, and ended up with an inspector that cost $1200 (an average price for this type of professional).

 He and his assistant were extremely professional, had the latest detection equipment, and were able to detect behind walls and places I never could have reached.
 About 2 days after they left, we received a 36-page report, with pictures, that described in detail the location of the molds, the types of molds, and the levels of mold present in various areas including the air.

 Based on the inspector's findings, you will probably want to do the following: